juanparati/MyBackup/README.md

 It will remove the old snapshots from the local filesystem.

-MyBackup can rotate the old snapshots based on a relative time reference indicating a time reference like for example: "1 day", "2 days", "3 weeks", "1 month", etc.
+MyBackup can rotate the old snapshots based on a relative time indicating a time reference like for example: "1 day", "2 days", "3 weeks", "1 month", etc.

 MyBackup can also rotate the old snapshots based on the sequence using just a number.
 So for example 2 will indicate that MyBackup will keep the last 2 previous backups.

-### Compress
+### Snapshot compression

 Defined by option "**compress**".

 It will compress the snapshot file as a GZ file.
 The ".gz" will be added to snapshot file.

 ### Check replication